OSeMOSYS/osemosys_global/docs/contributing.md

 ## Questions and Discussions

-If you have general questions or comments on the project, plese submit them to our
+If you have general questions or comments on the project, please submit them to our
 [community discussion board](https://github.com/OSeMOSYS/osemosys_global/discussions).
 Maintainers and community collaborators will respond in the thread to ensure